How Playgrounds Fight Childhood Obesity

 While many factors can contribute to obesity and possible solutions, one effective and fun way to combat childhood obesity is with a community playground.
 Playgrounds encourage physical exercise and many other positive behaviors that contribute to kids’ health and wellness.
 A playground can help kids in your community embrace a healthy lifestyle.

-How Do Playgrounds Fight Childhood Obesity?
+How Do Playgrounds Fight and Help Prevent Childhood Obesity?

 Research shows a positive association between access to green space, including public parks and playgrounds, and physical activity and healthy weight among children.
 In other words, playgrounds and obesity have a negative correlation, where kids who live near playgrounds are less likely to become obese.